 Easy Pumpkin Waffle Recipe

 Last fall I made Pumpkin French Toast and Pumpkin Pancakes.
 And the year before that I made 50+ pumpkin recipes for my cookbook, Cooking With Pumpkin: Recipes That Go Beyond the Pie.
 This fall it’s time for pumpkin waffles.

-The waffles are brimming with pumpkin flavor between the entire can of pumpkin puree and the pumpkin pie spice I used.
+These homemade waffles are brimming with pumpkin flavor thanks to the entire can of pumpkin puree and the pumpkin pie spice I used.
 No shortage of intense pumpkin flavor here.